rwstewart0302/evacuation_routes/README.md

 In this project, we developed a tool that shows the fastest route between two locations under the real time traffic conditions.

-The deliverable of this project inludes"
+The deliverable of this project inludes

 -   The mapping tool
 -   A set of Jupyter notebooks and executable scripts that output the fastest possible route under the real time traffic condition.